mpodolinsky/mpodolinsky.github.io/index.md

   Your browser does not support the video tag.
 </video>

-*This video is the propery of PERCIV AI, do not use or share it without consent*
+*This video is the property of PERCIV AI, do not use or share it without consent*